 A common feature of all three programs is that, once the case is established, the provider is given a pre-authorized billing form in advance of the care being provided.
 Three conditions must be met before a billing form can be mailed to a provider:

-After child care for the period authorized on the billing form has been given, the provider completes the form, the parent signs it and then sends it to DPU.
+Once all care for the billing period has been given, the provider completes the form, the parent signs it and the provider sends it to DPU.
 Payment is ordinarily issued within seven to 10 days.

 DHS contracts with CCR&R agencies, which play an important role providing services to DHS clients.
 The services they provide include:

 In addition to providing specific services for DHS clients, CCR&R agencies are a vital link with child care providers and child care programs in the local community.